bandirevanth/mastering-ai/README.md

 3. **Motor Learning**

-* It is learning by precise movement of muscles.
+* It is learning by the precise movement of muscles.
 For example, picking objects, writing, etc.

 4. **Observational Learning**

 * To learn by watching and imitating others.
-For example, child tries to learn by mimicking her parent.
+For example, a child tries to learn by mimicking her parent.

 5. **Perceptual Larning**

-* It is learning to recognize stimuli that one has seen before.
+* It is learning to recognise stimuli that one has seen before.
 For example, identifying and classifying objects and situations.

 6. **Relational Learning**

-* It involves learning to differentiate among various stimuli on the basis of relational properties, rather than absolute properties.
-For Example, Adding 'little less' salt at the time of cooking potatoes that came up salty last time, when cooked with adding say a tablespoon of salt.
+* It involves learning to differentiate among various stimuli based on relational properties, rather than absolute properties.
+For Example, adding 'a little less' salt at the time of cooking potatoes that came up salty last time, when cooked with adding, say, a tablespoon of salt.

-    * **Spatial Learning** - It is learning through visual stimuli such as images, colors, maps, etc. For example, A person can create roadmap in mind before actually following the road.
+    * **Spatial Learning** - It is learning through visual stimuli such as images, colours, maps, etc. For example, A person can create a roadmap in mind before actually following the road.
-    * **Stimulus-Response Learning** - It is learning to perform a particular behavior when a certain stimulus is present.
-For example, a dog raises its ear on hearing doorbell.
+    * **Stimulus-Response Learning** - It is learning to perform a particular behaviour when a certain stimulus is present.
+For example, a dog raises its ear on hearing the doorbell.

 7. **Problem Solving**